 You may have noticed that OKR is very similar to other popular management frameworks, such as OGSM.
 This is because both methods stem from Management by Objectives.

 Want to know more about OGSM?
-We can tell you more about it here.
+We’ll tell you all about it here!

 Manage OKR in OGSM Software

-Do you already use OKR in your organization or are you planning to use it?
-OGSM Software can help you with the daily implementation and execution of the OKR.
-The software provides a concrete and clear overview of your OKR on one screen.
-Your entire team or department can use the software to view the OKR and actively contribute to it.
-Furthermore, the software provides real-time progress updates on key results, so you can see issues that arise and take action before they escalate.
+Do you already use OKR in your organisation or are you planning to use it?
+OGSM Software can help you with the daily implementation and execution of the OKR plan.
+You will have access to a clear overview of your OKR on one screen and all relevant progress data.
+Your team or department will be driven by the sense of progress toward the Key Results.
+In addition, the software can automatically request progress updates on key results, so you will be able to see problems before they escalate.

 How do I manage OKR in OGSM Software?

 Have you uploaded your OKR to OGSM Software?
-Then you may now take your OKR to a higher level by translating it into an OGSM.
-Add a (main) Objective, determine how you are going to achieve your goals (Strategies) and apply the Goal-by-Doing formula.
+Then you can now upgrade your OKR into a high-quality OGSM.
+Add a (main) Objective, determine your Strategies, and apply the goal-by-doing formula.
 For more information on how to fill an OGSM, click below.